 Thinking better of the situation, Davey decided to leave the ring, grabbed his Cruiserweight title, and made off to the back, leaving an incensed Kip Sabian in the middle of the ring while the referee counted out the champion.

-Winner – Kip Sabian, but stillllll British Cruiserweight Champion, David Starr
+Winner – Kip Sabian, but stillllll Revolution Pro Wrestling British Cruiserweight Champion, David Starr

 – I’m enjoying the old guard of Rev Pro (Colt Cabana/Sha Samuels/James Mason/Jonny Storm/Jody Fleisch) coming back to show the world that they do still indeed have it.
 Working with some of the younger guys and passing on their experience seems on the cards, and I for one am looking forward to it.

-– Just a quick question…..Where’re all the women?
-Rev Pro have a Women’s championship but yet we’re still to see it or even have it mentioned on the show?
+– Just a quick question…..Where’s all the women?
+Revolution Pro Wrestling has a Women’s championship but yet we’re still to see it or even have it mentioned on the show?
 I’m really hoping that they’re building up to something big soon…..

 And there we go folks.
 What did you all think?
 You can comment below, or catch me and Pro Wrestling Post over on Twitter and Facebook right here –

-Don’t forget that you can read my reviews of World Of Pro Wrestling folks!
+Don’t forget that you can read my reviews of Revolution Pro Wrestling World Of Pro Wrestling folks!
 The link can be found at the bottom of this page.

 Until next week….